tcollm/210-project-4/README.md

 The command above should send the message "hello there!" to user **user2**.
 Note that the message is not enclosed within quotes.

 In this project, you will complete the missing pieces in the server and the client code.
-The places marked as "**TO DO:**" described the expected behavious of the code snippet you will be adding at those locations.
+The places marked as "**TODO:**" described the expected behavious of the code snippet you will be adding at those locations.
 Specifically, you will update **server.c** and **rsh.c** to obtain a working shell with messaging capabilities.

 ### Compiling, Running, and Testing Your Code